The MGS Hybrid Discretionary Trust Amendment Solution

 The Property Investor Trust is a particular hybrid discretionary trust developed by Chan & Naylor.
 Many of the clauses and features would not be acceptable to the ATO and therefore a full deduction in relation to any borrowing would be at risk.
 Contact MGS for an amendment to bring the deed in line with what is accepted by the ATO.

-I have another hybrid discretionary trust - What should I do?
 The hybrid discretionary trust you have established should be checked and if necessary amended to bring it in line with what is acceptable to the ATO.
 The trust deed, application for units and unit certificates should be reviewed and where necessary amended.